MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 Provisioning and deploying an AI application using azd can take 10 minutes or more to complete.
 You can track progress by:

 - Viewing detailed progress in the [Azure Portal](https://ms.portal.azure.com/).
 Search for the resource group corresponding to your environment name.
 Select the **Deployments** option in the sidebar, then monitor the deployment status of the resources being created.
-- Visiting the [Azure AI Studio](https://ai.azure.com) portal.
+- Visiting the [Azure AI Foundry portal](https://ai.azure.com) portal.
 Sign in using your Azure account.
 Search for the AI hub corresponding to the resource group above (you may need to refresh a few times).
 Select the listed AI project, then select **Deployments** in its sidebar to track status for models and chat application deployments.

 Let's explore how to validate the provisioning of resources using the Azure Portal.